 1 | Required as the first course in this program. |

-Students must choose a concentration for this degree and may select from the General Concentration, Environmental Planning, Environmental Sustainability, Fish and Wildlife Management, Global Environmental Management, or National Environmental Policy Act (NEPA) concentrations.
+Students must choose a concentration for this degree and may select from the General Concentration, Concentration in Environmental Planning, Concentration in Environmental Sustainability, Concentration in Fish and Wildlife Management, or Concentration in Global Environmental Management.

 This general concentration allows you to select from all concentration courses offered within this program, enabling you to create your own focused area of study.